VLSI-EDA/PoC/README.md

 ## 2 Quick Start Guide

-This **quick start guide** gives a fast and simple introduction into PoC.
-All topics can be found in the [Using PoC][201] section with much more details and examples.
+This **Quick Start Guide** gives a fast and simple introduction into PoC.
+All topics can be found in the [Using PoC][201] section at [ReadTheDocs.io][202] with much more details and examples.

 ### 2.1 Requirements and Dependencies

 The PoC-Library comes with some scripts to ease most of the common tasks, like running testbenches or generating IP cores.
-PoC uses **Python 3** as a platform independent scripting environment.
+PoC uses Python 3 as a platform independent scripting environment.
 All Python scripts are wrapped in Bash or PowerShell scripts, to hide some platform specifics of Darwin, Linux or Windows.
 See [Requirements][211] for further details.